 The Commission can assist tribal councils, Native American organizations, and individuals in the areas of social services, education, employment opportunities, health, housing, civil rights, legal aid, treaties, a census of Native American residents, legislation, and any other rights or services concerning Native American residents of the Commonwealth.
 The Commission is also responsible for making recommendations to the Commonwealth concerning programs and policies that will best serve the interest of Native American residents of the Commonwealth.

 In accordance with the Massachusetts Unmarked Burial Law, the Commission investigates the discovery of unmarked native graves, and in consultation with the Massachusetts Historical Commission, determines the disposition of the remains.

 100 Cambridge St., Suite 300

 Boston, Massachusetts 02114

 - Joanne Dunn, North Shore

 - Aaron M. Gonzales, North American Indian Center of Boston & Suffolk County

 - Gail A. Hill, Mashpee Wampanoag Tribe and Barnstable & Plymouth Counties

-- Love T. Williams, Nipmucs and Worcester & Middlesex Counties
+- Vacant, Nipmucs and Worcester & Middlesex Counties

 - Troy W. Phillips, Bristol & Norfolk Counties